How A Session Can Support Your Process

 2. To enquire and explore, making meaning of your experience.
 By linking what came up in ceremony to your early experiences, imprints, and traumas (intergenerational trauma can play a role as well), you’re making connections with your life, and your deeper self.
 Integration work organizes and clarifies your experiences, generating a map of your internal territory that can help things fall into place.

 3. To develop new skills and practices supporting your growth.
-It could be breathwork, or meditation, or qi gong; Focusing, or dreamwork, or emotional processing—there are countless ways to work with mind, heart, body, and spirit, many of them discussed in the Integration Toolkit section of this website.
+It could be breathwork, or meditation, or qi gong; Focusing, or dreamwork, or emotional processing—there are countless ways to work with mind, heart, body, and spirit, many of them discussed on this website.

 4. Reciprocity.
 Integration work is a way of demonstrating respect to the medicine, by taking responsibility for what you’ve learned.
 It’s a way of saying I take this seriously, and I honor what I’ve received.
 Your gift may be the release of old behaviors and beliefs that no longer serve you, or the birth of a new way of living.